mattolenik/hclq/README.md

 # About

-hclq is a command line tool for querying and manipulating [HashiCorp HCL](https://github.com/hashicorp/hcl) files, such as those used by [Terraform](https://terraform.io).
+hclq is a command line tool for querying and manipulating [HashiCorp HCL](https://github.com/hashicorp/hcl) files, such as those used by [Terraform](https://terraform.io) and other.
 It's similar to [jq](https://github.com/stedolan/jq), but for HCL.
-In addition to retrieving values, hclq can also modify values.
+It can also modify HCL, with the option of modifying files in-place.

 Use cases include: